jeremiahrobinson842/hello-world/README.md

-# hello-world
+# JeremiahRobinson842's github page
-This repository is for practicing the GitHub Flow

-This is for the hello-world tutorial on github
+This page is intended for use with CS-208 only.
+No other information will be displayed outside of the scope of the assignment.

+This page is hosted at jeremiahrobinson842.github.io